syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 ## Input:

-Arrange the chips with its any of customer provided editors.
-By enabling user input, you can convert that input into chip.
+Arrange the chips in layout and enables close button for each chip.
+Using the close button, a chip can be removed from children and layout as well.
+It additionally has support to add an optional `InputView` at the end of the layout, from that user can obtain chip text for creating a chip at runtime.

 ## Choice:

-Allows you select a single chip from a group of items.
-By selecting a single chip automatically, deselect the other chips.
-The `SelectedItem` property holds the currently selected chip.
+Allows user select a single chip from a group of items.
+Selecting a chip will automatically, unselect the previously selected chips.
+Selected chip color can be customized by `SelectedChipBackgroundColor` and `SelectedChipTextColor` properties.
+The `SelectedItem`property holds the instance of recently selected chip.

 ## Filter:

-Allows you select more than one chips from a group of chips.
-You can select more than one chip by setting the filter type to ChipGroup.
-To keep the track of selected chips, use the `SelectedItems` property
+Allows user to select more than one chip in a group of chips.
+Selected chips are indicated by selection indicator in this type.
+Selection indicator can be customized using `SelectionIndicatorColor` property.
+Use the `SelectedItems` property to get the list of selected chips.

 ## Action:

-Allows you to execute the command of ChipGroup when tapping the chip.
+Executes the `Command` of ChipGroup and raises the Clicked event when a chip is clicked.

 In this example, the Input chip is used to add employee at run time.
 To get the employee name as input, an entry is added as `InputView`: